 These links can help you explore a variety of contemporary issues, so you can find one or two topics you'd most like to delve into.

 Choose a topic you want to learn about, so you'll be more interested in doing the work.

 Explore your topic online or using Library Search or the databases to see what information is available and to get ideas of related topics.
 It's normal to refine or even change your topic based on what you discover at the beginning of the research process.

-Limit your topic to a time period (for example: 2, 5 or 10 years) or geographical area (for example: the US, Wisconsin, or Chicago) to make it more manageable.
+Limit your topic to a time period (for example: 2, 5 or 10 years) or geographical area (for example: the US, Wisconsin, or Milwaukee) to make it more manageable.